IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## Router Behavior {#router}

 A router MAY send RAs containing one PvD option, but MUST NOT include more than one PvD option in each RA.
-In particular, the PvD option MUST NOT contain further PvD options.
+The PvD option MUST NOT contain further PvD options.

 The PvD Option MAY contain zero, one, or more RA options which would otherwise be valid as part of the same RA.
 Such options are processed by PvD-aware hosts, while ignored by others.

 In order to provide multiple different PvDs, a router MUST send multiple RAs.
+If more than one Implicit PvD is advertised, the RAs MUST be sent from different link-local source addresses.
+Explicit PvDs MAY share link-local source addresses with an Implicit PvD and any number of other Explicit PvDs.

-Different explicit PvDs MAY be advertised with RAs using the same IPv6 source address; but different implicit PvDs, advertised by different RAs, MUST use different link-local addresses because these implicit PvDs are identified by the source addresses of the RAs.
+Different Explicit PvDs MAY be advertised with RAs using the same link-local source address; but different Implicit PvDs, advertised by different RAs, MUST use different link-local addresses because these Implicit PvDs are identified by the source addresses of the RAs.

 As specified in {{!RFC4861}}, when the set of options